garrandall/popular-music-data/tracks/tonight-new-kids-on-the-block.md

 And how I’d be loving you, forever?
 Taught you ‘bout hangin’ tough
 As long as you’ve got the right stuff
 Didn’t we, girl?
-Ooh ooh
+Ohoh
 Didn’t we, girl?
-Aah, aah
+Ah, ah

 Well, I guess it’s a brand new day after all